 • Help find Duke faculty or staff for potential collaborations

-• Identify funding opportunities, including federal grants, industry, and institutional opportunities
+• Identify funding opportunities

-Onboarding and Consultations
+1:1 Onboarding and Consultations

-What is the deadline for completion?
+• What is the deadline for completion?
 New Duke researchers must complete the session within 90 days of hire.
 The onboarding requirement for new PIs is recommended before any proposals are submitted, and must be completed prior to processing external awards.

-• An overview of resources, including myRESEARCHhome and myRESEARCHpath
+• Overview of myRESEARCHhome and myRESEARCHpath

 myRESEARCHnavigators are supported by the Office for Research & Innovation and through the Duke Clinical & Translational Science Award (CTSA) grant UL1TR002553.